2X MATCH: 2X Match Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Triple-negative breast cancer is so-named for the simple reason that its tumor cells do not express any of these three receptors.
 TNBC accounts for approximately 15 percent of invasive breast cancers.

-Triple-negative breast cancers: tend to be more advanced when diagnosed and more aggressive than ER-/PR-positive cancers; disproportionately affect Black and Hispanic women as well as younger women; and are the most commonly diagnosed breast cancer in women with inherited mutations in the BRCA1 gene.
+Triple-negative breast cancers: tend to be more advanced when diagnosed and more aggressive than ER-/PR-positive cancers; disproportionately affect younger women and Black women as well as Hispanic, and Native American women; and are the most commonly diagnosed breast cancer in women with inherited mutations in the BRCA1 gene.

 Read on to learn about triple-negative breast cancer symptoms, treatments, and how BCRF-supported researchers are working to understand and better treat this subtype.